Primeira Linha: Foundation and first stage inside the Galician Nationalist Bloc

 Primeira Linha was formed in Galicia, in 1996, with the objective of organizing the independentist and communist groups which were within the Galician Nationalist Bloc (BNG).
 Primeira Linha remained a part of the BNG, but was in constant conflict with the current controlling power, the Galician People's Union.

 During this time, Primeira Linha was working with other militant organizations, such as ANA-ANOC and CAF, among others.
 In 1998, Primeira Linha held its first congress.
 Given the contradictions and conflicts resulting from the political work within the Galician Nationalist Bloc, Primeira Linha members resolved to leave the Nationalist Bloc in 1999, after the majority decision was made at their second congress.

 In its quarterly publication, Abrente, Primeira Linha explained that, "An unbreathable climate of harassment was obstructing our political work, it was forcing us to use vast energies and resources in mere defense."

-Independentist Reorganization outside of the Galician Nationalist Bloc
+Independentist Reorganization outside the Galician Nationalist Bloc

 The second congress also set forth a policy of unity and collaboration with other independentist organizations outside the Galician Nationalist Block.
 They allied with the AMI and the FPG, with the goal of forming an organic whole.

 They called this conglomeration the National Unit Commission of the Independentist Left, a dynamic unit which broke apart in 2000 because of differing expectations from each organization.
 That same year, Primeira Linha participated in the creation of "Popular Regional Meetings", which formed the precedent for the Processo Espiral, which led to the creation, in 2001, of NÓS-Unidade Popular.

 Primeira Linha has been doing political work in the heart of Nós-Unidade Popular since 2001, and has also participated in youth organizations, independent student organizations, and feminist, cultural and trade unions.